programminghistorian/jekyll/en/lessons/topic-modeling-and-mallet.md

 replaces a space (e.g., `import-dir` rather than import dir), since spaces offset multiple commands or parameters.
 These parameters let us tweak the file that is created when we import our texts into MALLET.
-A double hyphen (as with `–help` above) modifies, adds a sub-command, or specifies some sort of parameter to the command.
+A double hyphen (as with `–-help` above) modifies, adds a sub-command, or specifies some sort of parameter to the command.

 For Windows users, if you got the error *'exception in thread "main"